fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 Step 2 - Your first choice

-On the second node, press the `+ Add choice` button a few times until you have the number of choices you want.
+On the second node, press the `+ Add choice` button a few times until you have the number of Choices you want.

 ![](/assets/images/nodes2.gif)

-You'll need somewhere for all those choices to lead, so make a new Node for each of the choices to lead to.
+You'll need somewhere for all those Choices to lead, so make a new Node for each of the Choices to lead to.
+Once you've done that, link each one back to the node with the Choice on it.
+(Remember - you don't have to insert the new cable into the Node's connector.
+You can link by dragging the connector anywhere on the body of a node.)